 Co-founders and Board of Directors

 Shelley Chrunik graduated from the College of Commerce at the University of Saskatchewan.
 She worked as an investment associate for seven years and then moved on to commercial banking with the Business Development Bank of Canada.
-She has been married for over 20 years and now stays home to raise her two sons and works to support her community through volunteering.
+Shelley dedicates much of her time to the joy of nurturing her relationships with family, particularly her two sons, as well as supporting and strengthening her community through volunteer work.